-- (A) Supportive Housing/Soft Repayment Set-Aside.
-The Supportive Housing/Soft Repayment (SH/SR) set-aside will be limited by the unencumbered interest revenue generated by multifamily loan payments and any amount under the NHTF allocation received by the Department and not otherwise programmed.
+(A) Supportive Housing/Soft Repayment Set-Aside.
+The Supportive Housing/Soft Repayment ("SH/SR") Setset-aside will be limited by the unencumbered interest revenue generated by multifamily loan payments and any amount under the NHTF allocation received by the Department and not otherwise programmed.
 Supportive Housing and Soft Repayment may be two independent set-asides in the NOFA, in order to accommodate fund source requirements.
 The SH/SR set-aside is reserved for developments that are not able to support amortizing debt due to higher costs for supportive services and/or extremely low income and rent restrictions.
-Soft repayment loans may be structured as deferred payable, deferred forgivable or cash flow loans.
-It is the responsibility of the Applicant to account for any Eligible Basis and/or taxable event implications when requesting any of the potential loan structures available in this set-aside.
-Applicants seeking to qualify under this set-aside must propose Developments that meet either: - (i) the Supportive Housing requirements in 10 TAC §11.1(d)(121) including the other underwriting consideration for Supportive Housing Developments 10 TAC §11.302(g)(3) of the Underwriting and Loan Policy; or - (ii) the requirements in subclauses (I) (III) of this clause, funding exclusively units targeting 30% Area Median Income (AMI) households; - (I) All Units assisted with MFDL funds must be available for households earning 30% AMI or less and have rents no higher than the rent limits for extremely low-income tenants in 24 CFR §93.302(b); - (II) Any Units assisted with MFDL funds may not also be receiving tenant-based voucher or tenant-based rental assistance to the extent that there are other available units within the Development that the voucher-holder may occupy; and - (III) Units assisted with MFDL may not be restricted to 30% AMI by another Department program or any other fund source. - (B) CHDO Set-Aside.
-Unless waived by HUD, a portion of the Department's annual HOME allocation, equal to at least 15%, will be set aside for eligible Community Housing Development Organizations (CHDO) meeting the requirements of the definition of Community Housing Development Organization found in 24 CFR §92.2 and §13.2(4).
-Applicants under the CHDO Set-Aside must be proposing to develop housing in Development Sites located outside Participating Jurisdictions unless the award is made within a Persons with Disabilities (PWD) set-aside or unless the requirement under Tex.
+Soft repayment loans may be provided withstructured as deferred payable, deferred forgivable or cash flow termsloans.
+It is the responsibility of -the Applicant to account for any Eligible Basis and/or taxable event implications when requesting any of the potential loan structures available in this set-aside.
+Applicants seeking to qualify under this set-aside must propose Developments that meet either:

+(i) the Supportive Housing requirements in 10 TAC $\underline{11.2(b)}$ in the Uniform Multifamily Rules including the other underwriting consideration for Supportive Housing Developments 10 TAC $\underline{1011}.302(g)(3)$ of the Underwriting and Loan Policy; or

+(ii) the requirements in subclauses (I) - (III), funding exclusively units targeting 30% Area Median Income (AMI) households;

+(I) All units assisted with MFDL funds must be available for households earning 30% AMI or less and have rents no higher than the rent limits for extremely low-income tenants in 24 CFR §93.302(b) households earning 30% AMI or less.;

+(II) Any Units assisted with MFDL funds may not also be receiving tenant-based voucher or tenant-based rental assistance to the extent that there are other available units within the Development that the voucher-holder may occupy; and

+(III) Units assisted with MFDL may not be restricted to 30% AMI by another Department program or any other fund source.

+(B) CHDO Set-asideAside.
+Unless waived by HUD, a portion of the Department's annual HOME allocation, equal to at least 15%, will be set aside for eligible Community Housing Development Organizations ("CHDO") meeting the requirements of the definition of Community Housing Development Organization found in 24 CFR §92.2 and §13.2(4).
+Applicants under the CHDO Set-Aside must be proposing to develop housing in Development Sites located outside Participating Jurisdictions unless the award is made within a Persons with Disabilities ("PWD") set-aside\or unless the requirement under Tex.
 Gov't Code §2306.111(c)(1) has been waived by the Governor as the result of a disaster declaration.
-CHDO funds are typically available as fully-repayable amortizing debt consistent with §13.8 of this chapter (relating to Debt Structure Policy).
+CHDO funds are typically available as fully-repayable amortizing debt consistent with §13.4-8\of this Chapter relating to debt structure policy.
 In instances where an application submitted under the CHDO Set-Aside also qualifies under the SH/SR Set-Aside, CHDO funds may be structured in accordance with the SH/SR Set-Aside requirements.
 A CHDO operating expenses grant may be awarded in conjunction with an award of MFDL funds under the CHDO set-aside in accordance with 24 CFR §92.208.
 Applications under the CHDO set-aside may not have a for profit special limited partner within the ownership organization chart.

 (C) General.
-The General set-aside is for all other applications that do not meet the requirements of the SH/SR, CHDO set-asides, or flexible set-asides, if any.
+The General set-aside is for all other applications that do not meet the requirements of the SH/SR, -CHDO set-asides, or flexible set-asides, if any.
 A portion of the General set-aside may be repositioned into the CHDO set-aside in order to fully fund a CHDO award that meets or exceeds the set-aside amount.